Want to become a Machine Learning Engineer? Wondering what exactly is Machine Learning and what it is used for?

 What is Machine Learning with examples?

-- Definition : Machine learning is a branch of artificial intelligence that delivers computers the ability to make decisions without being explicitly programmed for each new situation.
+- Machine learning Meaning : Machine learning is a branch of artificial intelligence that delivers computers the ability to make decisions without being explicitly programmed for each new situation.
 It gives computers the ability to learn from data, identify patterns, and make predictions.

 - What is machine learning in simple words?
 Machine Learning functions much like a human brain.